software-architects/time-cockpit-documentation/doc/project-time-tracking/billing.md

 **German**
 > Die oben angeführten Beträge verstehen sich ohne Umsatzsteuer.
 Die Umsatzsteuer muss vom Empfänger der Leistung berechnet und abgeführt werden.

-When invoice items are generated automatically using the `Create Invoice` action, the decision to use VAT or not is based on either the customer address or the overwritten address of the invoices.
+When invoice items are generated automatically using the `Create Invoice` action, the decision to use VAT is based on whether the customer's and the invoicing party's home country is the same.

 ### Corporate Information of the Invoice Issuer